akash9712/akash9712.github.io/_posts/2018-05-20-first-post.markdown

 ---
 Hello everyone.
 I am Akash, and this is the first in the series of blogs where I'll be writing about my experience with the project on improving the SymPy stats module as a part of GSoC'18.

-Before the coding period actually started, my mentors had discussed with me certain issues how I approached how stochastic processes would look like in my proposal, but have not yet decided upon how exactly the implementation would look like.
-I believe it will be sorted out before we get to that part of the summer project, which is supposed one of the later phases.
+Before the coding period actually started, my mentors had discussed with me certain issues about how I approached stochastic processes in my proposal.
+We did not decided upon how exactly the implementation would look like, but I believe it will be sorted out before we get to that part of the summer project, which is supposed one of the later phases.
 After my exams ended on the 11th of May, I started working on the implementation of discrete random variables, and was able to implement some of the missing classes in the file drv.py in [#14218](https://github.com/sympy/sympy/pull/14218).
 Here's a short example of what was implemented:

 ```